stevenrossi/fishpoasting/README.md

 # Python Bot for Tweeting Pictures of Fish

-Tweets a random photo of fish or fishing from online archives every hour on the hour.
+Tweets a random photo of fish or fishing every hour on the hour from [@fishpoasting](https://twitter.com/fishpoasting)

 Current list of photo sources:
 - [NOAA Photo Library](https://photolib.noaa.gov/Collections)